damilolah/Introduction-to-Machine-Learning/chapter1.md

 ---
+title       : Computer Wins
-title       : Insert the chapter title here description : Insert the chapter description here attachments : slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf
+description : Insert the chapter description here attachments : slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf

 --- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:ef1b76935a
-## A really bad movie
+## The Buzzword

 Have a look at the plot that showed up in the viewer to the right.
 Which type of movie has the worst rating assigned to it?